 All starting times are binding.
-In case of delays/interruptions the starting order is to be maintained.
+In case of delays or interruptions, the starting order is to be maintained.

-For the Final Run, the starting order will be in accordance with the results of the Qualifying Run.
-The start order for the Elite Men Super Final is determined on the basis of the reverse result of the final round, the fastest rider starting last.
-The order in the Qualifying Run complies with the current UCI-ranking and the current total results of the series.
+For the Final Run, the starting order will be determined by the results of the Qualifying Run.
+The start order for the Elite Men Super Final is determined based on the reverse result of the final round, with the fastest rider starting last.
+The order in the qualifying run complies with the current UCI ranking and the current total results of the series.

 § 10 DNF - Did Not Finish

 To compete in the final race run, all riders must start their seeding run/qualification and cross the start line.
 It is not necessary to cross the finish line (DNF).
 Riders listed as DNF will be added near or at the front of the race category for the race run.

 If a competitor’s run is interrupted by a red flag, the competitor must report this immediately to the race commission.

 In case of the run will be restarted the competitor has to go back to the start immediately without altering his equipment.
 The race commission will communicate the new start time.

 § 12 Classification